 Students must successfully complete the following course and program requirements to be eligible for the Master of Tourism Administration degree.

-- Complete one of four concentrations or an individualized plan of study (see list below).
+- Complete one of three concentrations or an individualized plan of study (see list below).

 - Achieve at least a 3.0 cumulative grade point average at the time of graduation.